Last Updated on

 Vazbuilt Modular Housing System

-Vazbuilt products are beneficial to home owners because they take less time to build and easily dismantle in cases of relocation or expansion.
-The company makes this possible through their pre-fabricated wall panels, columns, fences, and tie beams.
+Vazbuilt products are beneficial to homeowners because they take less time to build and easily dismantle in cases of relocation or expansion.
+The company makes this possible through its pre-fabricated wall panels, columns, fences, and tie beams.
 With additional research and implementation, Vazbuilt system can potentially solve the country’s housing backlog.